cesbo/help/src/content/docs/en/astra/getting-started/install.md

 ## System Tune

-To ensure optimal performance of your Astra server, it is recommended to tune your system settings.
+For better performance of your Astra server, tune your system settings.
 You can use our [Tune script](/en/articles/system/tune/) to automatically configure these settings.
 This script will adjust network parameters, CPU power modes, and other system configurations to enhance the performance of Astra.

 ## Login to Web Interface